Prairie Women's Health Centre of Excellence

 Women Survivors of Childhood Sexual Abuse: Knowledge and Preparation of Health Care Providers to Meet Client Needs

-S. Tudiver, L. McClure, T. Heinonen, C. Scurfield, C. Kreklewetz
+S. Tudiver, L. McClure, T. Heinonen, C. Scurfield and C. Kreklewetz

 Delivering An Alternative: An Overview of the Regulation of Midwifery in Manitoba